Contents

 What are the Symptoms of Dry Mouth?

-Dry mouth, also known as xerostomia, is a condition in which there is a decrease in the amount of saliva in the mouth.
+Dry mouth, also known as xerostomia, is a condition in which the amount of saliva in the mouth decreases.

 Some common symptoms of dry mouth include:

-These symptoms can range from mild to severe and can have a significant impact on a person's quality of life.
+These symptoms can range from mild to severe and can significantly impact a person's quality of life.

 It is important to talk to a healthcare provider if you are experiencing symptoms of dry mouth, as it can be a symptom of an underlying medical condition or a side effect of certain medications.